paulmeurer/fst/README.md

 There is a problem with function name clash between CCL and fst.

-Make sure there is no --export-dynamic in the Makefile of CCL:
+Make sure there is no --export-dynamic in the Makefile of CCL (ccl/lisp-kernel/linuxx8664/Makefile):

-instead of this:
+Instead of this:

 lisp-kernel/linuxx8664/Makefile:        $(CC)  -m64 $(CDEBUG)  -Wl,--export-dynamic $(HASH_STYLE)